Advertiser & Editorial Disclosure

 Stripe is especially popular with e-commerce businesses, and it’s integrated with website builders like Shopify.
 Recurring payments and subscriptions are supported.
 With a Stripe terminal your business can accept card payments in person as well.

 A great choice for established businesses, it offers no monthly fees and no long-term contracts and uses interchange-plus pricing.

 Merchant processing serves a variety of different types of businesses (retail, restaurants, medical, for example).
 If your business is B2B, it will help you get the lowest rates.
 It features interchange plus processing.

 Square makes it easy for businesses to start accepting credit card payments.
 Affordable hardware and software plans are available.
 It uses flat-rate pricing.

 With flat-fee pricing and no contracts or monthly payments, and three affordable card readers, SumUp can be an excellent option for businesses to start accepting cards.

 Stax offers fee-based pricing, with no markup on interchange for the first $500,000 in annual processing.
 It offers support for recurring payments, invoicing, and more.

 Chase Payment Solutions℠

 Nav’s Final Word: Merchant Account

-Regardless of whether you have a physical location, work out of a truck, or an online business, accepting credit cards is likely part of the equation.
-To do that, your business will need some kind of merchant account to process those transactions before they can be deposited into your business bank account.
-Before you decide which merchant service account makes the most sense for your business, be sure to shop around, look at two or three services, and maybe even speak to other small business owners in your area to see what services they like best.
+Regardless of whether you have a physical location, work out of a truck, or an online business, accepting debit and credit cards is likely a necessity.
+To do that, your business will need a payment gateway, payment processor and merchant account to process those transactions before they can be deposited into your business bank account.
+Some solutions will bundle these services into an all-in-one solution.